 - Soy sauce

 - Potato chips

 - Sunflower seeds

 - Pickles, pickle relish

 - Lox & Herring

-Foods that are Naturally Low in Sodium
+What Foods are Low in Sodium?

 Below is a list of foods that are naturally low in sodium.
 If you were instructed to follow a low sodium diet, then the foods below are acceptable to eat.